 STATEMENT OF VALUES AND PRINCIPLES

-- Diversity promotes understanding in a pluralistic society and contributes to the breakdown of stereotypes and biases;
+- Diversity promotes understanding and contributes to the breakdown of stereotypes and biases

 - A diverse student body will contribute to a diverse physician workforce, supporting improvements in access to health care for vulnerable populations and a reduction in racial and ethnic disparities in health status.

 In compliance with the Americans with Disabilities Act of 2010, Boston University School of Medicine makes no pre-admission inquiry regarding disability.
 Students with disabilities applying to medical school will be expected to meet all admission standards, with accommodations if necessary.
 Graduates of medical schools must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 Prospective candidates must be capable of meeting certain minimum technical standards with or without accommodation that will allow students to perform all the duties required of a physician.
 All students are expected to participate in the full curriculum, and to achieve proficiency in all curricular areas, regardless of their career goals.

 Additional information is available through the Disability and Access Services.

 - 97 Four-Year MD